erwinx1994/DigitalWallet/readme.md

 	api_client get_balance <wallet_id>

 This command allows you to get the transaction history of the specified wallet from a start date to end date, inclusive.
-The start and end dates are interpreted in UTC time at midnight 00:00:00.
+The start and end dates are provided in YYYYMMDD.

 	api_client get_transaction_history <wallet_id> <start_date> <end_date>